Oversight Research Award

 - If accepted for publication, submission must occur within one academic year of notification of acceptance.

 - The submission must not have been previously submitted for consideration.

-- The author(s) of the submission must agree to allow the research to be promoted through academic channels, including the Levin Center at Wayne Law’s website and list-serves.
+- The author(s) of the submission must agree to allow the research to be promoted through academic channels, including the Levin Center’s website and list-serves.